Code to retrieve articles from a database

 return jsonify(articles)

-method is used to submit data to a server.
-In Flask, you can handlePOST
+POSTmethod: ThePOSTmethod is used to submit data to a server.
+In Flask, you can handlePOSTrequests by creating a route that uses thePOSTmethod.
+For example:

 @app.route("/articles", methods=["POST"])